 Chicago Sky vs. Los Angeles Sparks: Betting Trends, Record ATS, Home/Road Splits

-Marina Mabrey and Jordin Canada will clash when the Chicago Sky (5-9) take on the Los Angeles Sparks (7-7) at Wintrust Arena on Wednesday, June 28 at 12:00 PM ET.
+Nneka Ogwumike and Alanna Smith will clash when the Los Angeles Sparks (7-8) take on the Chicago Sky (6-9) at Wintrust Arena on Friday, June 30 at 8:00 PM ET.

-In Chicago's last game, it lost to Connecticut 96-72.
-The Sky were led by Kahleah Copper, who finished with 29 points and seven rebounds, and Alanna Smith, with 11 points and two steals.
-Led by Nneka Ogwumike (27 PTS, 12 REB, 2 STL, 2 BLK, 64.3 FG%) and Dearica Hamby (17 PTS, 53.8 FG%), Los Angeles ended its last matchup winning 93-83 against Dallas.

 Check out the latest odds on this matchup and place your bets with BetMGM Sportsbook.
 New to BetMGM?
 Use our link and promo code GNPLAY for a bonus offer for first-time players!